dsbos/website/content/en/docs/concepts/services-networking/service.md

 obscure in-cluster source IPs, but it does still impact clients coming through a load balancer or node-port.

-The `Type` field is designed as nested functionality - each level adds to the previous.
+The `Type` field is designed as nested functionality–each level adds to the previous.
 This is not strictly required on all cloud providers (e.g. Google Compute Engine does not need to allocate a `NodePort` to make `LoadBalancer` work, but AWS does) but the current API requires it.